 Llywelyn ap Merfyn (died 942) was King of Powys, son of Merfyn ap Rhodri, and grandson of Rhodri the Great.
 His father, Merfyn ap Rhodri (died c.900) was also King of Powis (878-900.)
 Mystery surrounds his death.
 Some believe he died due to the incursion into Anglesey by the Viking Ingimundr.
 Others believe he lost his realm to an invasion by his brother Cadell, King of Ceredigion.

 All trace back to Rhodri ap Merfyn (c.
 820-878), later known as Rhodri the Great (Welsh: Rhodri Mawr), who succeeded his father, Merfyn Frych, as King of Gwynedd in 844.
 He is referred to "King of the Britons" by the Annals of Ulster and later as the "King of Wales."

-Important Dates for the Marfin family
+Early History of the Marfin family

 This web page shows only a small excerpt of our Marfin research.
 Another 39 words (3 lines of text) covering the years 1799, 1603, 1675, 1661 and 1666 are included under the topic Early Marfin History in all our PDF Extended History products and printed products wherever possible.